How a Book Becomes Theirs

 It starts with a photograph.
 Usually slightly blurry, taken in motion, because children rarely hold still.
 A kitchen background, a living room, a backyard.
 Ordinary settings for an extraordinary person.

 From that single image, a character emerges.
 Not a generic child with swapped hair color, but this child.
 The way their smile pulls slightly to one side.
 The glasses they just started wearing.
 The stubborn curl that won’t stay put no matter what.
+This is what makes a personalized storybook with your child’s face different from anything produced by a template.

 More Than a Face